HyeRyeongY/svgenius/README.md

 1. Click the play button for the path you want to edit
 2. View path and anchor points in the preview panel

-### Step 3: Start Point Modification
+### Step 3: Point Modification
-1. Click desired anchor point in preview
+1. **Select Point**: Click desired anchor point in preview (turns red)
+2. **Drag Point**: Drag the selected point to desired position for real-time path editing
-2. Click "Set Start Point" button
+3. **Set Start Point**: Click "Set Start Point" button to reorder path to selected anchor
-3. Path is reordered to new start point
+4. Changes are automatically saved with undo/redo support

 ### Step 4: Export Results
 1. Verify reordered path